kukuu/AGILITY/technopedia-2.md

 Cordova is an open-source mobile development framework.
 It allows you to use standard web technologies such as HTML5, CSS3, and JavaScript for cross-platform development, avoiding each mobile platforms' native development language.

 https://www.youtube.com/watch?v=CDY1fRZycGk

+## PreCSS

+PreCSS is a tool that allows you to use Sass-like markup in your CSS files.
+It lets you enjoy a familiar syntax with variables, mixins, conditionals and other goodies. ...
+PreCSS alone will give us most of what we'd need to replace Sass, but there are plenty of additional PostCSS plugins to choose from.

+## PostCSS-cssnext

+PostCSS-cssnext is a PostCSS plugin that helps you to use the latest CSS syntax today.
+It transforms CSS specs into more compatible CSS so you don't need to wait for browser support.

 ## Selections